Last Updated on March 9, 2021 by Julia Wilson

 Between 20-60% of cats with chronic kidney disease also have high blood pressure; however, a recent study in the UK found that only 1.3% of cats had their blood pressure assessed.
 The study involved 347,889 and found 19.5% of cats had high blood pressure which shows the problem is way under-diagnosed.

 Any cat who has an underlying condition such as kidney disease or hyperthyroidism may have high blood pressure too.
 All cats over the age of seven should have their blood pressure checked during their annual or bi-annual veterinary examination.

 An inflatable cuff is placed on the cat’s front leg or tail.
 In humans, a stethoscope is also used, this isn’t possible in cats, and a Doppler or oscillometric device is used instead.

 Your veterinarian will also do a complete physical exam to determine how much damage has been done to the organs as a result of this condition.
 This will involve dilating the pupils to examine the back of the eyes, as well as assessing the heart, neurological system, and kidneys.

 It is important to identify and treat the underlying disease, which is causing high blood pressure such as hyperthyroidism or kidney disease.

-- Medication which helps reduce blood pressure, these are usually calcium channel blockers, beta-blockers, ACE inhibitors, and diuretics.
+- Medical therapy: Calcium channel blockers, beta-blockers, ACE inhibitors, and diuretics to reduce blood pressure.
 Amlodipine, a calcium channel blocker is the most common medication; it won’t cure high blood pressure but will help to control it.

 A cat with high blood pressure must be regularly monitored.